 Average retail price: €40 - €100

-A mei tai looks like a cross over between a woven wrap and an SSC.
-There are no buckles so both the shoulder and the hip straps need to be wrapped.
-For a newbie, this is less intimidating compared to a woven wrap as there is already a defined seat for your baby.
-I personally have never used a mei tai but my friend only uses her mei tai.
-She prefers it over using a woven wrap so this preference is very personal.
+A mei Tai looks like a cross-over between a woven wrap and an SSC.
+There are no buckles so both the shoulder and the hip straps need to be wrapped and tied.
+These straps are sometimes padded for extra comfort.
+For someone new to babywearing, this is less intimidating compared to a woven wrap as there is already a defined seat for your baby.

 Easy to use.
 Much easier to use compared to a woven wrap as there is less tying involved.